rfo909/CFT/README.md

 ## Searching

 Still working in the interactive interface, we can create a function to search for a string in all Java files.
-First we create a helper function, which creates a Grep object, which we then use in the main search function, which we call Search.
+Since we are working interactively, input is limited to single lines, so first we create a helper function, GetGrep, then the main function, which we call Search.

 ```
 $ Grep(readLine("Enter search term"))